KiranKumarAlugonda/angular-tutorial/lesson.md

 When you run index.html you will be able to put any thing into the input and your HTML will say hello.
 Give it a try, say hello.
 It really is that easy, `ng-model="who"` links to {{ who }}!

 ### Summary
-In this lesson we went over how AngularJS uses DOM templating to place date where you want it.
+In this lesson we went over how AngularJS uses DOM templating to place data where you want it.
 Also, we touched base on the important concept of `$scope` and how AngularJS uses this abstraction layer to store information and to do all the nitty-gritty DOM manipulation that you don't have to do any longer.

 Play around a little bit.
 Try creating new variables and try `{{ }}` in attributes.
 When you are ready progress to lesson-02 with `git checkout lesson-02` you will have to either commit changes or checkout index.html or you will get an warning.